decentraland/documentation/content/player/blockchain-integration/buying-nfts.md

 ## Testnet Smart Contracts

-These are the smart contracts that can be found on the respective Ethereum and Polygon testnets.
+These smart contracts can be found on the respective Ethereum and Polygon testnets.

 |Contract|Network|Address|
 |:-|:-|:-|